 The heritage of hunting, preserved in photographs

 I’m a portrait photographer, but I’m also really interested in documentary.
 With documentary, really you're capturing history.
 What you’re photographing might not be there tomorrow.
 And a lot of the stuff I do document has a short life span.
-Deer hunting, for example - the gun season, is only 9 days long.
+Deer hunting, for example.
+The gun season is only nine days long.

 Deer hunting is huge in Wisconsin.
 Almost everybody knows someone that's a hunter.
 I used to hunt.
 I grew up with it.
 I know how important it is to Wisconsin, to our history, our culture.

 So after not hunting for 10, 15 years, there's a nostalgia that I felt for it.
 I missed getting ready early in the morning, going out in the woods, spending all day—all week—out there, then going into the small towns and meeting back up with the fellow hunters you knew from the years before.
 I missed the feeling of all of it.
 So I started this photography project called 'Blaze Orange' because I wanted to re-capture some of that.

 What got reaffirmed for me through this project was that hunting is much deeper than a lot of non-hunters think it is.
 I talked to a lot of the hunters during the project, and for most of them, the main thing that they really love about deer hunting is the camaraderie with their friends and family.
 They love being able to pass down their knowledge to their kids.
 They love how hunting makes them kind of self-sufficient.
 They also love getting their kids out in the woods, because great life lessons are there.

 So I hope this project will show the deeper side of hunting, the connections and the community and the history.
 There’s a reason we’ve been doing this so long in Wisconsin.
 It means something to us.”